 All repairs to College property must be completed by College personnel.
 Students are not permitted to perform repairs.
 Requests for repairs or other maintenance work should be filed with the RA.

 Residence Hall Telephone, Network, and Cable TV Services

-The College provides telephone, cable television, and network in each residence hall.
-Typically there is one cable television outlet per room and one network connection for each student in a room.
+The College provides telephone, cable television, and network services in each residence hall.
+Typically, there is one cable television outlet per room and one network connection for each student in a room.
 There are shared telephones in the hallway of residential buildings and students may request telephone service in their room for a fee per semester.
 Students must supply the telephone, TV, and/or computer(s) needed to make use of these services.